Transitions of Care

 Documentation of referrals and linkages to community resources and services.

-Utilization of available technologies to maximize accuracy with the ability to efficiently transfer care plan information across the care continuum (patient, caregiver, provider, and longitudinal/episodic care managers), using secure data exchanges and paperless systems when possible.
+Utilization of available technologies to maximize accuracy with the ability to efficiently transfer care plan information across the care continuum (patient, caregiver, provider), using secure data exchanges (HIE Health Information Exchange) and paperless systems when possible.

-Identification and documentation of episodic or longitudinal care managers coordinating transitions across the care continuum.
+Identification and documentation of the personnel coordinating transitions across the care continuum.

-Communication and sharing of the care plan to known episodic or longitudinal care managers across the care continuum.
+Communication and sharing of the care plan to known care coordinators across the continuum.

 Roles & Terms